Terminology

 Vote Types

-Ekklesia supports six voting mechanisms.
-The Hydra validation layer enforces the rules for each type.
-It is up to frontends how they display the options to voters.
+Ekklesia supports seven voting mechanisms.
+The Hydra validation layer enforces the rules for each type — frontends decide how the options are presented to voters, but the on-the-wire shape and the validation rules are fixed.

 Binary